 Yes.
 If you feel the policy has not been applied correctly or you have exceptional circumstances you wish to be considered you can ask for your case to be reviewed.
-For further details regarding the eligibility review process please visit the school and college transport webpage.
+For further details regarding the eligibility review process please visit the school and college transport webpage and see section 7 for further information on exceptional circumstances.